khofstadter/CS220-AU-navigating-the-digital-world/project-management.md

 ### GitHub, MarkDown and Visual Studio Code (VSC)
 The [github-and-markdown.md](github-and-markdown.md) file outlines this tool.

-If you want to use the [Zettlekasten method](https://youtu.be/rOSZOCoqOo8) to organise your notes, you can use [Foam](https://foambubble.github.io/foam/) for free with GitHub, MarkDown and VSC.
+If you want to use the [Zettlekasten method](https://youtu.be/rOSZOCoqOo8) to organise your notes, you can use a VSC extension called [Foam](https://foambubble.github.io/foam/) for free with GitHub, Markdown and VSC.

 ### alternatives
 - [Trello](https://trello.com/)